ahx/openapi_first/README.md

 Run `bin/setup` to install dependencies.

-Run `bundle exec rspec` to run the tests.
+See `bundle exec rake` to run the linter and the tests.

-See `bundle exec rake -T` for rubygems related tasks.
+Run `bundle exec rspec` to run the tests only.

 ## Benchmarks